Stephen Curry’s remarkable rise to three-point king

 Stephen Curry began his journey to the top of the NBA’s all-time three-pointers list Oct.
 30, 2009, as a 21-year-old rookie playing in his second career game.

 Two nights earlier, Curry missed the only three-pointer he attempted during his NBA debut.
 But just before halftime of a road loss to the Phoenix Suns, Curry shuffled a pass to Anthony Morrow, who fed Andris Biedrins on the right block.
 Curry walked his defender, Steve Nash, into the paint and then quickly curled back to the top of the key.
-With the help of a well-timed screen, Curry found himself wide open for a pass from Biedrins, launched before Nash could recover and swished his first official three-pointer.
+With the help of a well-timed screen, Curry found himself wide open for a pass from Biedrins, launched before Nash could recover and swished his first three-pointer.

 Television broadcaster Gary Bender greeted the shot by calling Curry, the son of former NBA sharpshooter Dell Curry, “one of the pure shooters you’re ever going to see coming out of college.”
 Indeed.

-In the 13 years since, Curry has won three championships, two MVPs and two scoring titles as the face of the Golden State Warriors while leading the NBA’s three-point revolution.
+In his 13-season career, Curry has won three championships, two MVPs and two scoring titles as the face of the Golden State Warriors while leading the NBA’s three-point revolution.
 Along the way, the 33-year-old Curry has smashed countless shooting records and positioned himself to surpass Ray Allen’s career record of 2,973 three-pointers.

 “I obviously know I’m closing in, but I try not to let it creep into how you play,” Curry said this week.
 “You just enjoy the journey to get there.
 It does mean a lot to me.”